-Hands-on assignments are due at 11:55pm (i.e., just before midnight) on the date specified on the course schedule, and are turned in electronically with Moodle.
+Project assignments are due at 11:59pm (i.e., just before midnight) on the date specified on the course schedule, and are turned in electronically, usually with Canvas.

-Written exercise sets are turned in on paper, and due at the beginning of lecture on the day specified on the course schedule.
-We strongly recommend that you type up your homework assignments and turn in printouts, rather than hand writing.
+Written problem sets are turned in on paper, and due at the beginning of lecture on the day specified on the course schedule.
+We recommend that you type up your homework assignments and turn in printouts, rather than hand writing.

 Late assignments submitted within 24 hours after the deadline will receive a reduction of 15% of the